Price Lake Parking Lot

 The water running through these Blue Ridge creeks is cold and clean, fed by mountain springs and shaded by dense hardwood canopies.
 Even on the hottest July days, the first step in will make you gasp.
 Give it thirty seconds and you'll be floating on your back, staring up through a lattice of hemlock and oak, wondering why you ever bothered with a chlorinated pool.
 Depth varies by location and season — spring runoff deepens the pools considerably, while late summer may lower water levels.
 The terrain at several sites, particularly Trash Can Falls and Hebron Rock, involves uneven ground and steep approach trails, so solid footwear makes a real difference.

 All of these spots are free to access and require no permit, though they are unofficial and have no facilities on site — pack everything in and pack everything out.
-The best conditions run from late spring through early fall, with spring and fall hikes to Hebron Rock offering mild temperatures and stunning foliage.
+The best conditions run from late spring through early fall, with spring and fall hikes to Hebron Rock offering mild temperatures and striking foliage.
 Campers should know that Julian Price Memorial Park, located just south of the Hebron Rock swimming hole, offers a convenient overnight base.
 The charming mountain towns of Boone, Blowing Rock, and Sugar Grove are all nearby, offering restaurants, gear shops, and lodging options to round out a weekend adventure.
 Come early on summer weekends — these spots are beloved, and the best rocks fill up fast.

 Boone Region Swimming Holes Directions